-References to elderberry appear in history books, fairytales and even modern-day fiction–but does it deserve a place in your medicine cabinet?
+References to elderberry appear in history books, fairytales and even modern-day fiction, but does it deserve a place in your medicine cabinet?
 Knowledge of the healthful benefits of this ancient berry has been passed down for centuries.
-Historians say Hippocrates, the “father of medicine,” always kept it on hand, and records of its use as a health tonic date as far back as ancient Egypt.1 Researchers have even found evidence that our prehistoric ancestors may have cultivated elderberry.1 How’s that for earning your name?
+Historians say Hippocrates, the “father of medicine,” always kept it on hand, and records of its use as a health tonic date as far back as ancient Egypt.
+Researchers have even found evidence that our prehistoric ancestors may have cultivated elderberry.1

 Elderberries are the fruits of a flowering tree scientifically known as Sambucus, but the plant is more commonly called elder or elderberry.
 The berries are used throughout Europe for making dyes, elderberry extract, syrups, pies and a variety of beverages.
 Both the ripe berries and flowers of elderberry plants are used to make elderberry supplements and health tonics, but other parts of the elderberry plant (leaves, roots, seeds and stems) are toxic.2

-If you are researching the health benefits of elderberry, you will probably see the terms “elderberry tree” and “elderberry bush” used interchangeably.
-Officially, elderberry is a bush, but it can be pruned and trained into tree form and some European varieties can grow 20 feet tall.3
+If you're researching the health benefits of elderberry, you'll probably see the terms “elderberry tree” and “elderberry bush” used interchangeably.
+Officially, elderberry is a bush, but it can be pruned and trained into tree form and some European varieties can grow up to 20 feet in height.3

-There are many varieties of elderberry plants, but the type that is most frequently used in culinary and health applications is Sambucus nigra L.4 This species of elderberry plant has many common names worldwide, and we know it best as Black Elderberry.
-There are some species of elderberry plants that should not be consumed because of toxicity, like Sambucus emulous or dwarf elder.4
+There are many varieties of elderberry plants, but the type that's most frequently used in culinary and health applications is Sambucus nigra L.4 This species of elderberry plant has many common names worldwide, most often known as Black Elderberry.
+There are some species of elderberry plants that shouldn't be consumed because of toxicity, like Sambucus emulous (dwarf elder).4

-Black elderberry is a time-honored, herbalist tradition for supporting immune health.
-It’s an excellent tonic for promoting the body’s natural defenses in everyday health and seasonal wellness.
-Elderberries are a source of vitamin A, vitamin C, vitamin B-6, calcium, potassium and iron.5 They are also a potent source of carotenoid pigments or flavonoids with antioxidant properties, including quercetin, which help protect cells from oxidative damage.6 According to the University of Maryland Medical center, “elderberry outranks blueberries, cranberries, goji berries and blackberries in terms of total flavonol content.”4
+Black elderberry is also a potent source of carotenoid pigments or flavonoids with antioxidant properties, including quercetin, which helps protect cells from oxidative damage.6 According to the University of Maryland Medical center, “elderberry outranks blueberries, cranberries, goji berries and blackberries in terms of total flavonol content.”4

 Elderberry is a concentrated source of anthocyanins, a particularly powerful class of antioxidant flavonoids that may boost immune health and help protect cells from damage.7

-Elderberry could be considered one of the western world's most essential and enduring herbals for promoting immune health.
-Numerous, modern studies have shown the immune health benefits of elderberry,5 and the bioflavonoids, antioxidants and vitamin A in elderberry are great for skin health, too.
+Elderberry could be considered one of the world's most essential and enduring herbs for promoting immune health.
+Numerous modern studies have shown the immune health benefits of elderberry,5 and the bioflavonoids, antioxidants and vitamin A in elderberry are great for skin health, too.
 Compounds in elderberry may also help eliminate excess water from your system.6

 Elderberry Benefits Quick List: